The Embark Award

-These activities encourage family learning at home as well as numerous activities that will be provided within school.
-If your child completes any of the activities on the attached lists at home, please record this on Class Dojo with photos or any other evidence and when we review the challenges achieved periodically with the children, they will be able to mark them off in their own individual record.
+If your child completes any of the activities (please see below), please record this on Class Dojo with photos or any other evidence.
+They will be able to mark them off in their own individual record.

 Teachers have made a separate Class Dojo folder for any Embark Award posts to go into.

 Children will work towards their Bronze Award – 40 activities, Silver Award – 60 Activities and then finally their Gold Award – 90 Activities.

-The children will start their folders in Year 1 and they will move up to the Junior School to continue completing the activities in them.
+The children will start their folders in Reception and they will move up to the Junior School to continue completing the activities in them.